matematiflo/LeanPackage/README.md

 lake update
 ```

-As for the file `lakefile.lean`, its contente should be as follows.
+As for the file `lakefile.lean`, its contents should be as follows.

 ```lean
 import Lake